What is a credit card & how do they work?

 Is a credit card right for you?

-Credit cards, when used wisely, offer significant benefits, including building credit history, earning rewards, and providing financial flexibility.
-However, they require disciplined management to avoid pitfalls such as high-interest charges and fees.
-Understanding the responsibilities that come with credit cards and managing them sensibly can help you leverage their advantages while maintaining financial health.
+Now that you know how credit cards work, you need to decide if a credit card is right for you or not.
+Credit cards, when used in the right way, offer major benefits, including building credit history and earning rewards.
+However, they require management to avoid potential high-interest charges and fees.
+Understanding credit cards can help you leverage their advantages while maintaining financial health.

 Avant Money credit cards come with a range of benefits which include:

-• Money transfers: Transfer funds from your credit card to your bank account when you need it.
-Enjoy the freedom and flexibility to cover all your payment needs.
+• Money Transfers: Transfer funds from your credit card to your bank account when you need it.
+Enjoy the freedom to cover all your payment needs.

-• 56 days of zero interest: By paying off your bill in full on time each month you can get up to 56 days interest-free credit when you make purchases on your Avant Money credit card.
+• 56 days of zero interest: By paying off your bill in full on time each month you can get up to 56 days interest-free credit when you make purchases on your Avant Money One Card or Reward+ Credit Card.

 • Digital Wallet: Add your Avant Money credit card to your phone with Google Pay and Apple Pay.